Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations?

 The crystal-shaped construction of The New Monte Rosa Hut is undoubtedly stunning, but you know what's even more impressive?
 The building's sustainable design!

 If you want to see eco-design in action, this is the place.
-The project demonstrates that sustainable building is possible even in harsh environments like rocks and glacial in the Swiss Alps.
+The project demonstrates that sustainable building is possible even in harsh environments like the rocks and glaciers of the Swiss Alps.

 The minimalistic wooden interior is heated by the sun and the warmth of the human body.